Biomedical Translation Fund (BTF)

 The Australian Government has established a $500 million Biomedical Translation Fund (BTF) with $250 million of Commonwealth funding at least matched by private sector investors.

-The BTF is an equity co-investment venture capital programme that:
+The BTF is an equity co-investment venture capital programme announced in the National Innovation and Science Agenda that:

 - supports commercialisation of biomedical discoveries in Australia; and